2023 Solar Incentives Guide for Lower Macungie, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to encourage homeowners to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-Various kinds of incentives, such as discounts, cash back or credit towards your monthly utility bill, might be available to you.
-Some incentives may be handled by the state of Pennsylvania, by your utility company or by county or municipality, while others are federal.
-Some broad categories of solar incentives include:
+The term "solar incentives" broadly refers to financial incentives that are in place to encourage the use of renewable energy by making solar panels more affordable.
+Different kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Certain incentives may be offered by the state of Pennsylvania, by your utility company or by county or municipality, while other incentives are federal.
+Categories of solar incentives include:

-- Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you've signed a net metering agreement with your Lower Macungie utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in other places you might be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar panels are up and running.
+If you've signed a net metering agreement with your Lower Macungie utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other areas you might make back a percentage of the value.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit applies to you, reach out to your local Lower Macungie solar installation company.
+The easiest way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Lower Macungie solar panel installers.

 State & Local Solar Incentives